-How to use this resource: Quite frankly, I’m not sure.
+Quite frankly, I’m not sure how you would go about using this resource.
 One hopes that the $29.95 full copy of the standards will be clearer, but we aren’t going to purchase one to find out.
-I suspect this kind of nonesense is why social studies textbooks in public elementary schools are full of gobbledygook these days.
+I suspect this nonsense is why social studies textbooks in public elementary schools are full of gobbledygook these days.

 National Council for History Standards

 The National Center for History in the Schools at the University of California, Los Angeles, working with funding from the National Endowment for the Humanities and the U.S. Department of Education, developed some history standards under the guidance of the National Council for History Standards.

 These standards include standards for historical thinking, U.S. history, world history, and history from kindergarten to fourth grade.
 The standards for historical thinking, U.S. history and world history apply to grades five through twelve and are neatly listed on the website if you click on the menu to the left of the first web page.